EXECUTIVE SELF-DEFENSE

 The right client.

-Executives, senior leaders, and high-level professionals who carry real responsibility for others — families, teams, organizations.
+Executives, senior leaders, and high-level professionals who carry real responsibility for others: their families, teams, organizations.
 People whose lives demand a level of personal capability that a traditional martial arts program cannot accommodate, and whose judgment about risk is calibrated enough to recognize the gap.
 The investment is significant.
-The expectation is that you do the work between sessions.
+The expectation is that you do the work.

 Not the right fit.

-Casual fitness participants, beginners new to any form of training, competitors seeking tournament preparation, or anyone looking for a weekend seminar.
+Casual fitness participants, competitors seeking tournament preparation, or anyone looking for a weekend seminar.
 Better resources exist for those needs.
-This work requires commitment and suits a narrow audience.
+This work requires commitment and suits a specific audience.
 That is intentional.

 Two careers.
 One framework.

-He is also a longtime technology executive — which means he operates daily in the same world his clients inhabit.
+He is also a longtime technology executive, meaning he operates daily in the same world his clients inhabit.
 He understands an executive schedule because he runs one.
 He understands leadership under uncertainty because he leads under uncertainty.
-The gap between the gym and the boardroom, between technical capability and real-world application, is a gap he has spent two decades thinking about closing.
+The gap between the gym and the boardroom, between technical capability and real-world application, is a gap he has spent two decades refining.

-That dual vantage — mat and boardroom, practitioner and executive — is what makes this work different from a self-defense course taught by someone who has only ever been on one side of it.
+That dual vantage between the mat and boardroom, the practitioner and executive is what makes his work different from a self-defense course taught by someone who has only ever been on one side of it.

 Control Yourself.